 I found the food projects very rewarding.
 It was great to see the whole new product development process from market research to commercialisation.

 The Massey staff were also a major factor in my decision.
 I felt like the lecturers were always very grounded, willing to help any of my many questions and just keen for a good yarn.
-It meant that in fourth year the food institute became almost like a home away from home.
+It meant that in fourth year the food school became almost like a home away from home.
 I loved that it felt real.
 The projects were based on concepts from the real world rather than being theoretical.
 This meant we could understand why what we were learning mattered.

 My Massey food technology degree taught me to deal well with ambiguity and justify decisions.
 There isn't a right or wrong way to do a certain project only different benefits and costs.
 The projects during the course offered us a lot of ownership which was very rewarding.
 This meant when I started work I felt comfortable to make decisions and recommendations.
 I currently work with the plant to improve processes so that we can make ice cream more efficiently.

 Page authorised by Director, Student Administration